How to apply for accreditation, comply with your accreditation and packaging waste technical information.

 - details of any certificates the reprocessing site holds for environmental standards

 See the list of broadly equivalent evidence examples for further information.
-You don’t need specific evidence if you fulfil fulfill all 5 of these conditions:

-- the material only needs only limited processing overseas before it is recovered, and the recovery process has losses that meet EU industry standards
+- the material needs only limited processing overseas before it is recovered, and the recovery process has losses that meet EU industry standards

 - processing the waste material before recovery does not include hand-sorting that may cause significant harm to human health